nickfrog/alexa-smarthomeID/README.md

 # 🔊 Connect Alexa with Home Assistant – with Voice ID & Script Selection

 Welcome to your private Alexa Skill "Smarthome ID"!
-This skill lets you trigger specific Home Assistant scripts using natural voice commands like “Alexa, ask Smarthome ID to turn on the lights” — **only if you or an authorized person is speaking**.
-That makes your smart home both convenient and child-safe.
+This skill lets you trigger specific Home Assistant scripts using natural voice commands like “Alexa, ask "our home", "unser Haus" , "..." to trigger home assistant scripts — **only if you or an authorized person is speaking**.
+That makes your smart home safer - and more "child-secure".
 ---

 ## ✅ What does this skill do?